Hamza-B1/jdm-fanbot/README.md

 # jdm-fanbot
-Files for running JDM Fanbot, connected to Heroku PostgreSQL database
+Files for running JDM Fanbot, connected to Heroku PostgreSQL database.
+Cog_file also contains required media for basic cogs.